fledermoys/dataflow-documentation/docs/faq/faq.md

     Lemon Squeezy is a payment-processor used by software-developers to handle payments and manage licenses.
     Learn more about [Lemon Squeezy](https://www.lemonsqueezy.com/)

+??? question "How many devices can I use with one license?"

+    One device per license key.
+    This is not to worry, since you can easily drop the license to free it up for use on another device in the [License Manager](https://app.lemonsqueezy.com/my-orders)

 ??? question "Do you offer floating licensing?"

     Sadly no, Dataflow can only offer node-locked licensing.
     But users can release their License via the [License Manager](https://app.lemonsqueezy.com/my-orders) to use it on another device.

-??? question "How many devices can I use with one license?"

-    You can use Dataflow on 2 devices simultaniously per license key.

 ??? question "Can I use Dataflow offline?"